denten-books/plain-text/0-intro.md

 level of physical minutiae otherwise not readily observed in cursory exploration.
-The instruments of microanalysis may coincide with computational tools, designed to find hidden patterns lurking above or beneath a given document.[^CITEln2-iarkho] The micro-instrumentation might also include a screwdriver, a binding needle, or a soldering iron: sharp tools that help to pry open and to scrutinize otherwise magical textual black boxes.
+The instruments of microanalysis may coincide with computational tools, designed to find hidden patterns lurking above or beneath a given document.[^ln-iarkho] The micro-instrumentation might also include a screwdriver, a binding needle, or a soldering iron: sharp tools that help to pry open and to scrutinize otherwise magical textual black boxes.
 My methodology thus lies in the dialectical tension between making known and